FabienD/docker-stack/README.md

 # The docker Stack

 This project is composed of a collection of usefull docker-compose files for web developpers.
-This project will provide a cli to manage the stack (NOT YET IMPLEMENTED).
+This project will provide a cli to manage the stack.

 ---